Astana: History

-Middle Ages (8th to 18th centuries)

 Many centuries ago, the Bozok settlement was located on the territory of modern Astana.
-It was a military fortress of the Steppe section of the Great Silk Road.
-The etymology of the Turkic word "Boz" carries several meanings such as ‘untouched earth’, ‘virgin soil’ and ‘feather grass’.
-It was a large settlement of the 12-14th centuries.
-At present, Astana is expanding to the territory of ancient Bozok.
+It was a military fortress of the Steppe section of the Silk Road.
+The etymology of the Turkic word "Boz" carries several meanings, such as 'untouched earth', 'virgin soil', and 'feather grass'.
+It was a large settlement of the 12th-14th centuries.
+At present, Astana is expanding into the territory of ancient Bozok.

 Early years (1830–1918)

-The settlement of Akmoly was established on the Ishim River in 1830 as the seat of an okrug.
+The settlement of Akmoly was established on the Ishim river in 1830 as the seat of an okrug.
 In 1832, the settlement was granted town status and named Akmolinsk.
-The fairly advantageous position of the town was clear as early as 1863.
-It describes how picket roads and lines connected this geographic center to Kargaly in the East, Aktau fort in the South and through Atbasar to Kokshetau in the West.
-In 1838, at the height of the great national and liberation movement headed by Kenesary Khan, Akmolinsk fortress was burned.
+The advantages of the town's strategic position were clear as early as 1863.
+It describes how picket roads and lines connected this geographic center to Kargaly in the East, Aktau Fort in the South, and through Atbasar to Kokshetau in the West.
+In 1838, at the height of the great national and liberation movement headed by Kenesary Khan, the Akmolinsk Fortress was burned.
 After the repression of the liberation movement, the fortress was rebuilt.
 On 16 July 1863, Akmolinsk was officially declared an uyezd town.
+During the rapid development of the Russian capitalist market, the huge Saryarka areas were actively exploited by the colonial administration.
+To draft a Regulation governing the Kazakh steppe, the Government of the Russian Empire formed the Steppe Commission in 1865.

-In 1869, Akmolinsk external district and department were cancelled, and Akmolinsk became the center of the newly established Akmolinsk Oblast.
+In 1869, Akmolinsk's external district and department were canceled, and Akmolinsk became the center of the newly established Akmolinsk Oblast.
 In 1879, Major General Dubelt proposed to build a railway between Tyumen and Akmolinsk to the Ministry of Communications of Russia.
 In the course of the first 30 years of its existence, the population of Akmola numbered a trifle more than 2,000 people.
-However, over the next 30 years the city's population increased by three times according to volosts and settlements of the Akmolinsk Oblast.
-In 1893, Akmolinsk was an uyezd with a 6,428 strong population, 3 churches, 5 schools and colleges and 3 factories.
+Over the next 30 years, the city's population increased by three times according to the volosts and settlements of Akmolinsk Oblast.
+In 1893, Akmolinsk was an uyezd with a population of 6,428 residents, three churches, five schools and colleges, and three factories.